thm-projects/arsnova.click/README.md

 # Getting started

 To run arsnova.click on your own Node.js-Server, at least a [MongoDB](https://docs.mongodb.org/manual/installation/) and [Meteor](https://www.meteor.com/) is needed.
-Furthermore, a HTTPS-Proxy-Server (for example Nginx) is highly recommended.
+Furthermore, an HTTPS-Proxy-Server (for example Nginx) is highly recommended.
-Note, that Meteor is currently only offering support for the old node.js-version 0.10.x.
-If you want to use Node.js 4/5, additional adjustments are required.

-Install Meteor version 1.3.5.1: `curl https://install.meteor.com/?release=1.3.5.1 | sh`

 ## Hardware Resources
 Up to a amount of 100 users, we are recommending: